lineality/toggle_comment/README.md

 # toggle_comment

-A safe, Rust crate to toggle comments in source code files.
+A Rust crate to toggle comments and indent/unindent lines in files.
-This is intended to be a module for other project, but it can be used directly.
+This is intended to be a module to be included in other projects, but this can be used directly if only for testing.

-# Four Principle Areas of Functionality
+# Six Principle Areas of Functionality
 ### Toggle Back and Forth
-- single line comments (# or //)
+1. single line to toggle-comment (# or //)
-- rust doc strings (///)
+2. rust doc strings stye to single line toggle-comment(///)
-- list of single lines to toggle
+3. list of single lines to toggle-comment
+4. a range/a block of rows to toggle-comment
+5. indent/unindent a single line (+/- four spaces)
+6. indent/unindent a range of lines (+/- four spaces)

 ### Line-Changes, So cannot "toggle" simplistically
 - text 'block' (/* comment */ or """comment""")